equivalent/scrapbook2/archive/blogs/2016-07-ruby-enumerable-enumerator-lazy-and-domain-specific-collections.md

 ### Enumerator basics

 Before I'll get to the juicy part first lets remind ourself what are Enumerators.
-The easiest way to display this is to convert Array to Enumerator:
+The easiest way to show this is to convert Array to Enumerator:

 ```ruby
 my_array = [1,2,3]